seethroughdev/svg-fallbackify/README.md

 SVG Fallbackify is an easy way to use SVG images on your site and provide an automated fallback for users with browsers that don't support them.

-It will basically detect SVG support and change the image src accordingly.
+It will detect SVG support and change the image src accordingly.

-It is AMD and CommonJS compatible.
-Check out [this great article](http://addyosmani.com/writing-modular-js/) for more info.
+*SVG Fallbackify is AMD and CommonJS compatible.*

 ==================